smartmobilefactory/SMF-Fastlane-Commons/commons/smf_send_message/README.md

 This lane sends a message to the configured Slack channel.

-For iOS: the default Channel is the one from the Config.json - if that one is not set an error Channel is used.
+The default Channel is the one from the Config.json - if that one is not set an error Channel is used.

 ### Example
 Sending a message.